Altoona Area High School: Facility

 The school was first located at the Webster Building, then became established in a separate building until 1895.
 In 1905, it moved to its present location on sixth avenue.
 This building cost $250,000.
 After the First World War, the building was not large enough to house the number of students it had enrolled.
 In 1927, a $1 million annex was added to accompany the facilities.
 A $14 million project during the 1970s allowed the school to be completely renovated and a 1200-seat auditorium was built.
 A new gym, called the fieldhouse, was also constructed.
 In 1995, the Women's Basketball Coaches Association High School All-America game was telecast live from the fieldhouse by ESPN2.

 Building features

 The school itself consists of two buildings (A and B) which contain a planetarium, full size gym, television studio, auxiliary gym, electronic learning laboratory, and regulation size swimming pool.
 An $88 million renovation of building A and a new B building was constructed across sixth avenue on the site of a former intramural playing field and running track.
 The new Building B is connected to Building A by a pedestrian bridge over Sixth Avenue.
 The new building opened in fall of 2021.
 The Vocational Technology Center is located adjacent to the high school.

+Attendance boundary

+The district (of which this is the sole comprehensive high school) includes all of Altoona and Logan Township, and a small portion of Tyrone Township.
+It includes the census-designated places of East Altoona, Elberta, Eldorado, Juniata Gap, Mill Run, Newburg, Red Hill, Sickles Corner, and Wopsononock.
+It also includes most of each of the following CDPs: Greenwood and Lakemont.